-If your pattern dictates a need to adjust the elevation angle (the right sidelobe requires adjustment), the bottom side of the subreflector should be adjusted downward by loosening the screws between the subreflector and the struts and adjusting the bottom side of the subreflector downward.
-An easy way to remember this adjustment is through the acronym BOLD (Bold Out, Left Down).
+This section is required if pattern indicates that there is a need to adjust the Elevation angle (meaning the right side lobe requires adjustment).
+The bottom side of the subreflector should be adjusted downward by loosening the screws between the subreflector and the struts, then adjusting the bottom side of the subreflector downward.